JacksonKearl/vscode-search-editor-apply-changes/README.md

 Steps:
 - Run a search
 - Edit results
-- Run command "Apply Search Editgor changes to worksapce"
+- Run command "Apply Search Editor changes to worksapce"

 > Warning: Ensure the workspace is in sync with the Search Editor before starting to make changes, otherwise data loss may occur.
 This can be done by simply rerunning the Editor's search.